my background in health and healing:

 I have been blessed with many extraordinary teachers.
 I am deeply grateful for each one.

-I have received the majority of my Taiji education from my teacher Sam Masich.
+I have received the majority of my Taiji education from Sam Masich.
 I consider him my main influence in the art and the majority of what I teach comes from time spent with him and his students.
 I had the good fortune to meet Sam after I had already been practicing Taiji and qigong for a number of years and his instruction deepened my understanding in many unexpected and enjoyable ways.

-Sam is a treasure in the internal arts community having contributed uncommonly clear analysis of core principles and practice as well as demonstrating those principles in exceptional expressions of practical skill.
+Sam is well known in the internal arts community having contributed clear analysis of core principles and practice as well as demonstrating those principles in exceptional expressions of practical skill.
 One of the most useful aspects of his teaching is a concept he calls “connective material”.
 Through connective work he shows how the various aspects of training are built upon, supported by, and expand upon each other.
 This creates an approach to Taijiquan that is genuinely wholistic, intelligent, and thoroughly beneficial as a means of self cultivation.
 He can be reached from his website at www.sammasich.com.

 Chantal is another excellent practitioner and an articulate, patient teacher.
 She introduced me to Taiji saber and helped me a lot with my understanding of bare hand form and proper coordination.
 She is also a dedicated student of hatha yoga.
-She is seen here practicing a two person sword form with Sam.

 I highly recommend working with her if you get the chance.